 ALCs fitted to fishing vessels must be capable of transmitting data at least every 15 minutes.

-The data referred to in paragraph 1 shall be received by the Commission within an interval determined by the Commission.
+The data referred to in paragraph 1 of this Annex shall be received by the Commission within an interval determined by the Commission.

-ALCs fitted to fishing vessels must be protected so as to preserve the security and integrity of data referred to in paragraph 1.

-Storage of information within the ALC must be safe, secure and integrated under normal operating conditions.

-The flag State shall ensure that its FMC receives VMS positions at least with the frequency adopted according to this CMM and shall be able to request the VMS information at a higher frequency.
+The flag Member or CNCP shall ensure that its FMC receives VMS positions at least with the frequency adopted according to this CMM and shall be able to request the VMS information at a higher frequency.

-It shall be prohibited to destroy, damage, render inoperative or otherwise interfere with the ALC unless the competent authorities of the Flag State have authorised its repair or replacement.

-Any features built into the ALC or terminal software to assist with servicing shall not allow unauthorised access to any areas of the ALC that could potentially compromise the operation of the VMS.

-All ALCs shall be installed on vessels in accordance with their manufacturer's specifications and applicable standards.

 Under normal satellite navigation operating conditions, positions derived from the data forwarded must be accurate to within 100 square metres.

 The ALC and/or forwarding service provider must be able to support the ability for data to be sent to multiple independent destinations.

-The satellite navigation decoder and transmitter shall be fully integrated and housed in the same tamper-proof physical enclosure.

 Annex 2

 Security and Confidentiality Requirements

+SECURITY PROVISIONS APPLICABLE TO ALL MEMBERS, CNCPS AND THE SECRETARIAT

-The provisions set out below shall apply to all VMS data received pursuant to CMM 06-2017 (Commission VMS).
+The provisions of this Annex shall apply to all VMS data received pursuant to CMM 06-2017 (Commission VMS).

 VMS data from vessels operating within the SPRFMO Convention Area shall be treated as confidential information.

-All Members, CNCPs and the Secretariat1 shall ensure the secure treatment of VMS data in their respective electronic data processing facilities, in particular where the processing involves transmission over a network.
+All Members, CNCPs, the Secretariat and the Commission’s VMS vendor shall ensure the secure treatment of VMS data in their respective electronic data processing facilities, in particular where the processing involves transmission over a network.

 All Members, CNCPs and the Secretariat shall implement appropriate technical and organisational measures to protect reports and messages against accidental or unlawful destruction or accidental loss, alteration, unauthorised disclosure or access, and against all inappropriate forms of processing.
+The following features shall be mandatory:

+System access control: the system has to withstand a break-in attempt from unauthorised persons.

+Authenticity and data access control: the system has to be able to limit the access of authorised parties to only the data necessary for their task, via a flexible user identification and password mechanism.

+Communication security: VMS data must be securely communicated.
+Communication between Members, CNCPs and the Secretariat for the purpose of CMM 06-2017 shall use secure Internet protocols SSL, DES or verified certificates obtained from the Secretariat.

+Data security: All VMS data that enter the system must be securely stored for the required time, and shall not be tampered with.

+The Secretariat shall design security procedures to address access to the system (both hardware and software), system administration and maintenance, backup and general usage of the system for consideration by the Commission.

+Each Member, CNCP and the Secretariat shall nominate a security system administrator.
+The security system administrator shall review the log files generated by the software for which they are responsible, properly maintain the system security for which they are responsible, restrict access to the system for which they are responsible as deemed needed and, in the case of Members or CNCPs, also act as a liaison with the Secretariat in order to solve security matters.

 The Secretariat shall take all the necessary steps to ensure that the requirements pertaining to the deletion of VMS data handled by the Secretariat are complied with.

-Each Member and CNCP shall designate a Point of Contact for the purposes of any communication regarding the VMS system (VMS Point of Contact).
+Each Member and CNCP shall designate a primary and secondary Point of Contact for the purposes of any communication regarding the VMS system (“VMS Point of Contact”).
 It shall transmit the name of the individual or office holder, email and any other contact information for its Points of Contact to the SPRFMO Executive Secretary no later than 180 days after the conclusion of the annual Commission meeting in 2017.
 Any subsequent changes to the contact information shall be notified to the SPRFMO Executive Secretary within 21 days after such changes take effect.
 The SPRFMO Executive Secretary shall promptly notify Members and CNCPs of any such changes.